SlavaMelanko/cpp20/README.md

   task.request_stop();
   ```

+- New synchronization facilities:

   - **Semaphores** - lightweight synchronization primitives that can be used to implement any other synchronization concepts (mutex, latches, barries, ...).
 There are two types:
     - **counting** semaphore models a non-negative resource count
     - **binary** semaphore has only 1 slot, i.e. two possible states - free and not free

   - **Latch** - thread coordination point
     > Threads block at a latch point, untill a given number of threads reach the latch point, at which point all threads are allowed to continue

   - **Barrier** - a sequence of phases, in each phase:
     - a number of threads block untill the requested number of threads attive at the barries, then
     - a phase completion callback is executed
     - the thread counter is reset
     - the next phase starts
     - thread can continue

+- Updates for atomic :

   - `std::atomic<std::shared_ptr<T>>` and `std::atomic<std::weak_ptr<T>>`

     > Might use a mutex internally

     > Global non-member atomic operations are deprecated

   - Waiting and notifying on `std::atomic`
     > Wait/block for an atomic object to change its value, notified by a notification function

   - `std::atomic_ref` provides atomic operations on a non-atomic objects

 <p align="right"><a href="#contents">:arrow_up: Back to Contents</a></p>